singularityware/intel-hpc-devcon/README.md

 # Intel HPC Developers Conference

-Here you will find the preparation information, materials, and requirements to be part of the [Intel HPC DevCon](http://www.intel.com/content/www/us/en/events/hpcdevcon/overview.html) as part of Supercomputing 2016 ([click here to register for free](https://hpcdevcon.intel.com/register/devcon.aspx)).
+Here you will find the preparation information, materials, and requirements to be part of the [Singularity](http://singularity.lbl.gov) labs at the [Intel HPC DevCon](http://www.intel.com/content/www/us/en/events/hpcdevcon/overview.html) as part of Supercomputing 2016 ([click here to register for free](https://hpcdevcon.intel.com/register/devcon.aspx)).

 As you can see on the [agenda](http://www.intel.com/content/www/us/en/events/hpcdevcon/agenda.html), there are two sessions dedicated to Singularity: